Economia della conoscenza

 Anno accademico 2012/2013

 - [f009-c503] Laurea magistrale in Sviluppo, ambiente e cooperazione - a Torino

 - SECS-P/02 - politica economica

 - Mutuato da

 The course aims to develop a critical knowledge of the fundaments of the economics and policy of knowledge production with particular emphasis on university research.
 The course will introduce the student to the principal institutions and policies in the area of research and innovation in the G7 countries and other BRIC countries.
 Particular attention will be devoted to the comparative analysis.
 A thematic seminar (6 hours) either on interactions between technological change and the environment or on the cinema industry is also included.

 Risultati dell'apprendimento attesi

-The course is structured into five main modules.
-The first present a brief introduction to the economics of innovation paying particular attention to the concepts of knowledge and information (this topic will be develop in detail in the second semester course by Prof Antonelli).
-The second module focuses on the higher education and research systems in a set of European countries the US and a few other countries (depending on the interests of the students).
-The third module focuses on the understanding and use of Science and Technology (S&T) Indicators for economic analysis and policy making.
-Some time will be devoted to the analysis of scientific production and the academic labour market.
-The fourth module is devoted to the critical analysis of important policy instruments such as the research assessment (REF in the UK and VQR in Italy).
-How was this policy developed?
-How has been adapted in other countries?
-Is it effective?
-In which conditions can it be applied?
-The last module examines in details the relationships between science and technology.
+The course is structured into four main modules.
+The first present a brief introduction to the economics of innovation paying particular attention to the concepts of knowledge and information.
+The second module focuses on the higher education and research systems in a set of European countries the US and a few other countries countries (depending on the interests of the students).
+Two classes will be devoted to the discussion of Science and Technology Indicators for policy making.
+The third module is devoted to the critical analysis of important policy instruments such as research assessment, foresight.
+How were this policies developed?
+How have been adapted in other countries?
+Are they effective?
+In which conditions can they be applied?
+The last module examine in details the relationships between science and technology.
 Particular attention will be given to the analysis of university-industry interactions, academic patenting and other channels of knowledge transfer.